-Also, ballistic and tactical eyewear provides additional protection in harsh military environments, such as the Middle East with its intense heat and frequent dust storms, and it does so at a standard well beyond those found for industrial-rated safety eye protection.
+Ballistic and tactical eyewear is designed to provide additional impact protection in harsh military environments, such as the Middle East with its intense heat and frequent dust storms.
+It does so at military-grade standards well beyond those found for industrial-rated safety eye protection.

-While ballistic-rated safety glasses and sunglasses are becoming one of the fastest growing segments of protective eyewear both inside and outside the military, there still seems to be a considerable amount of confusion over what actually classifies eyewear as ballistic rated.
-The two terms are often used interchangeably in casual conversation, but not all ballistic eyewear is necessarily intended for tactical use, and not all tactical eyewear is ballistic (though it should be).
+While ballistic-rated safety glasses and sunglasses make up a large segment when it comes to protective eyewear both inside and outside the military, there can still be confusion over what actually classifies eyewear as ballistic-rated.
+Ballistic and tactical are words often used interchangeably in casual conversation, but not all ballistic eyewear is necessarily intended for tactical use, and not all tactical eyewear is ballistic-rated (though it should be).

-The military’s standards are outlined in the MCEP (Military Combat Eye Protection) Program, created by the Army’s PEO (Program Executive Office) Soldier authority, and the two key Military Ballistic Standards used for testing are MIL-PRF-31013 (spectacles) and MIL-DTL-43511D (goggles).
+The MCEP (Military Combat Eye Protection) Program created by the Army’s PEO Soldier (Program Executive Office) Soldier authority outlines the military’s stringent standards for protective eyewear.
+The two essential Military Ballistic Standards used for testing are MIL-PRF-31013 (spectacles) and MIL-DTL-43511D (goggles).

-The military insists that personnel only wear approved eye protection not simply to have another regulation on its books, but because there is a significant need for a protection standard beyond what typically works for the civilian population.
+The US military insists that personnel only wear APEL approved eye protection.
+This is not to just have another regulation.
+Instead, it is because there is a significant need for a protection standard beyond what typically works for the civilian population.

 How great is the need for ballistic and tactical eyewear in the military?

-The Official Homepage of the United States Army recently published an article titled Eye doctors teach combat trauma management that illustrated the tremendous need for ballistic and tactical eyewear protection for individuals in the armed forces.
+The Official Homepage of the United States Army illustrated in Eye doctors teach combat trauma management the tremendous need for ballistic and tactical eyewear protection for individuals in the armed forces.

 - Combat ocular trauma has stabilized due to widely implemented eye protection in the military.